zenecture/neuroflow/README.md

 ```

 Here, `File.read` will yield an implicit `WeightProvider` from file to construct a net.
 Afterwards it will be saved to the same file with `File.write`.
-If the desired target is a database, simply use `Json` instead and save it on string-level.
+If the desired target is a database, simply use `Json.write` instead and save it on string-level.
-However, to not dictate anything, all important types extend `Serializable`, so feel free to work with the bytes on your own.
+However, all important types extend `Serializable`, so feel free to work with the bytes on your own.

 # Todo

 - Implement LSTM and softmax blocks
-- Investigate usefulness of more regularization techniques
 - Provide helpers for easy parallelization (Akka?
 Spark? scala.collection.parallel?)
 - Check whether GPU based matrix/net implementations are worth the hassle.
 OSX veclib accelerated CPU was faster than CUDA/OpenCL on my MacBookPro with a Geforce GT750 in an optimized SGEMM benchmark test.
 I have no clue why exactly.
 The netlib benchmark seems to confirm my observation: [github.com/fommil/netlib-java](https://github.com/fommil/netlib-java)